 "If you want to hit me with logic I don't want to chit chat."

 I'm in my grandmother's kitchen stuffing my face with dumpling soup.
-It's the mid 1990s and I ride my bike everywhere and am gone for hours.
+It's the mid-1990s and I ride my bike everywhere and am gone for hours.
 My grandmother knows I love her dumplings and makes it sometimes to get me to come over and visit.

-While I'm eating she tells to slow down and maybe not eat so much.
+While I'm eating she tells me to slow down and maybe not eat so much.
 She doesn't want me to gain weight.
 I ask how I could get fat and she tells me that food has calories and I don't want too many calories.
 I ask how many calories are in the soup and she doesn't know exactly.
 It's all a mystery to me.

 Fast forward several years and I learn about food labels on the side of packages.
 These labels not only tell me how many calories are in the food, but also the breakdown of those calories into fat, carbohydrates, and protein.
-I also get to learn how much sodium, calcium, and cholesterol is in the food.
+I also get to learn how much sodium, calcium, and cholesterol are in the food.

 Now I'm an adult and, unfortunately for my waste-line, all this perfect information has not changed how much or what I eat.
 It seems information isn't enough.